When it comes to attic insulation, you’ve probably heard about R-value and what it does. If not, here’s a brief

 Your R-Value Amount

 Homes in different climates need different R-values.
 It is a fallacy that you don’t need a high R-value if you live in a warm climate.
 In Arizona, the amount of roof insulation your house should have is around R38.
 Insulation will save you a lot of money on utilities throughout the year.
 You want insulation surrounding your living areas and good ventilation in your attic.
 This will help to drastically reduce heat in your home during the warmer months.

 You want your home to remain comfortable at all times.
 That’s not going to happen if your insulation is insufficient.
 Your house is a system in the same way your roof is a system.
 To have energy efficiency, you need the right materials in your home.

 You have a selection of materials and methods to install your home insulation.
 Existing 3-inch batts of paper-backed fiberglass provide an R-value of roughly 10-and-a-half and an additional 3.1 to 3.4 per inch.
 To get the right amount you need following this route, you’ll need approximately 15 inches of this.
-If you choose blown-in fiberglass insulation, you’ll need approximately 12 inches, but again, this depends on your existing material of insulation and R-value.
+If you choose blown-in fibreglass insulation, you’ll need approximately 12 inches, but again, this depends on your existing material of insulation and R-value.
 You don’t have to create an airtight home because you also have to consider excessive moisture in your home and air ventilation.
 That’s why it’s important to see your home as a system and refer to professionals to ensure that one part of your home won’t undermine another part of your home.

 Some types of roof insulation are flame retardant while others are flame resistant.
 You may prefer these options, but keep in mind that if anything gets hot enough, it will burn.
-Materials that are either flame retardant and resistant cannot guarantee that your home won’t catch on fire, but it makes it less likely, which can save damage to your home, injuries and fatalities.
+Materials that are flame retardant and resistant cannot guarantee that your home won’t catch on fire, but it makes it less likely, which can save damage to your home, injuries and fatalities.
 Owen’s Corning Blown-in insulation is particularly efficient as it’s economical and quick to install.
 It is the type of insulation we use for insulation projects.